Zucchini rotting is a common problem

 Sounds gross right?

-Zucchini tends to be an easy vegetable to grow, however there are some problems that can arise.
-Common questions are:
+Zucchini tends to be an easy vegetable to grow, however, there are some problems that can arise and lead to zucchini end rot.

 - What’s wrong with my zucchini?